omise/omise-android/README.md

   android:layout_height="wrap_content" />
 ```

-This component provides automatic spacing into groups of 4 digits as the user types.
+This component provides automatic spacing into groups of 4 digits as the user inputs their credit card number.
 Additionally the following utility classes are available from the SDK:

 * `co.omise.android.ui.CreditCardEditText` - The `CreditCardEditText` class provides utility